The Swimmer (1968 film): Plot

-Ned fails to make more than a superficial connection with the people he meets, being obsessed with his journey, and becoming increasingly out of touch with reality.
-The neighborhood consists of judgmental, well-heeled people intent on one-upmanship, and Ned is confused by hints that his life might not be as untroubled as he believes.

-Ned walks into another party where the hostess Grace Biswanger calls him a "gate crasher".
-He encounters a bubbly girl named Joan, who does not know him.
-Ned asks her to join him, and Joan is intrigued until his speech becomes more fantastical.
-A friend leads her away from him.
-Ned jumps into the pool, making a big splash which grabs the attention of the guests.
+Ned walks into another party, where hostess Grace Biswanger receives him coldly and calls him a "gate crasher".
+Ned jumps into the pool, grabbing the attention of the guests.
 When he emerges from the water, he notices a hot dog cart that used to be his.
-Ned gets into a spat with the homeowners Grace and her husband Henry, who claims to have bought it at a white elephant sale.
+Ned gets into an argument with Grace and her husband Henry, who claims to have bought it at a white elephant sale.
+His pleas to repurchase the cart are rebuffed, and he leaves in shame.

 Ned shows up at the backyard pool of Shirley Abbott, a stage actress with whom he had an affair several years earlier.
-His warm memories of their time together contrast with her own experience of being "the other woman".
-Unable to reconcile his feelings with the pain he caused, Ned wades into the deep end of the pool.
+As he reminisces on their past, his approaches to her become steadily more intimate.
+Shirley rebuffs him, claiming that she never loved him and feigned her enjoyment of the time they spent together.
+Ned takes a lap in her pool after she storms off; as he climbs out of the pool, he becomes fatigued.

-Ned trudges barefoot alongside a busy highway, then reaches a crowded public swimming pool.
-After being treated demeaningly by the gatekeeper, he encounters a group of local shop owners who derisively ask him "How do you like our water?"
-They indicate surprise at his appearance at such a plebeian location and ask him when he will settle his unpaid bills.
-When some of them make vicious comments about his wife Lucinda's snobbish tastes and his out-of-control daughters Ellen and Aggie's recent troubles with the law, Ned flees.
+Ned trudges barefoot alongside a busy highway to a crowded public swimming pool.
+After being forced to panhandle for the admission fee and demeaned by the gatekeeper, he encounters a group of local shop owners who indicate surprise at his appearance at such a "plebeian" location, and ask when he will settle his unpaid bills.
+Ned's demeanor starts to falter when the owners make vicious comments about his wife's snobbish tastes and his daughters' embarrassing incidents with the law.
+Ned defends his family and claims his daughters respect him, but when one of the owners remarks that Ned's daughters call him a joke behind his back, Ned flees.

 The skies darken and rain begins falling.
-Amid a downpour at sunset, a shivering, limping Ned staggers home; the tennis court where his daughters were supposedly playing is in disrepair, and his house is locked and deserted, with several windows broken.
-Anguished, Ned repeatedly tries to open the door, before huddling down in the doorway in the rainstorm.
+Amid a downpour at sunset, a shivering, limping Ned staggers home; the tennis court is in disrepair, and his house is locked and deserted.
+Anguished, Ned repeatedly tries to open the door, before succumbing to fatigue and collapsing in the doorway.